 One-on-one tutors for all subjects including specialized topics like Calculus and Organic Chemistry!
 Essay writing feedback and academic skills building – oh my!
 For English learners too!
 Daily in English and Spanish, from 2 pm to 11 pm.

 An NYPL library card is needed to access these services.
 All New York State residents are eligible, apply digitally here.

 Harry Potter, Classic Fairy Tales, Winnie the Pooh, and Literature we should all know!
 Available to stream in six languages on desktop, tablet, or smartphones.
 Stream free with Audible as long as schools remain closed.

 Say Goodnight with Dolly Parton as she reads through picks from her Imagination Library.
 The videos feature Dolly reading and images from the books.
 You can find the list of selected books in the link.

 Free through June 2020.
-Read-along books from beginner to middle school on a variety of subject.
-Includes some arts and crafts books, my favorite is the one on Oragami!
+Read-along books from beginner to middle school on a variety of subjects.
+Includes some arts and crafts books, my favorite is the one on Origami!
 I’d love to see some of your creations!